Should I Buy (Pay Cash), Finance or Lease?

 Leasing is usually best for someone who likes to trade their vehicle in regular cycles.
 Since you are only paying on the depreciation of the vehicle, it often allows for the consumer to get an upgraded vehicle at the same or lower payment.
 However, since the leasing institution has predetermined the value of the vehicle at the end of the lease and given you credit for that amount, they do have mileage and vehicle condition limitations that you need to adhere to or this could cause charges at termination.
 It is also rare to have equity at any time during the lease as the structure by its nature is designed to be at residual value at the end of the lease.
 And since it will be returned to the leasing institution, you need to be careful with modifications to the vehicle.

 In summary, as mentioned earlier, it is a personal decision.
-Questions like:
+The following questions can help you decide what is best for you:

 - Does owning a vehicle outright give me peace of mind?